50 Interesting & Fun Facts About Indiana State to Know

 You can traverse an underground river at Indiana Caverns

-Indiana Caverns is not only Indiana's longest cave, it also has an underground river flowing through it.
+Indiana Caverns is Indiana's longest cave and has an underground river flowing through it.
 Visitors can tour the caverns and explore the underground river on a boat.

 South Bend, Indiana, is known for roller derby